ebssgd/finalProject/README.md

 ### End Result

 1. Recieve my Full Stack Developer certification.
-2. Add a couple more cool projects on guthub.
+2. Add a couple more cool projects on github.
 3. Embark on an amazing new career